MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Install an FTP server on a Compute Engine VM to receive the files and move them to Cloud Storage.

 **Memorize:** `A) Execute gsutil rsync from the on-premises servers.`

-**Quick reason:** Execute gsutil rsync from the on-premises servers.

 <details>
 <summary>Full explanation</summary>